History of Paraguay: Jesuit missions among the Guaraní

 The Comunero Revolt (1721-1735) was a serious protest by Spanish and mestizo Paraguayans against the Jesuit missions.
-The residents of Paraguay violently protested the pro-Jesuit government of Paraguay, Jesuit control of Guaraní labor, and what they regarded as unfair competition for the market for products such as yerba mate.
-Although the revolt ultimately failed and the missions remained intact, the Jesuits were expelled from institutions they had created in Asunción.
-In 1756, the Guaraní protested the relocation of seven missions, losing a brief war with both the Spanish and Portuguese.
-The Jesuits were accused of inciting the Guaraní to rebel.
+The residents of Paraguay violently protested the pro-Jesuit government of Paraguay, Jesuit control of Guaraní labor, and what they regarded as unfair competition for products such as yerba mate, as the Jesuits did not have to pay any taxes to the Spanish crown.
+Although the revolt ultimately failed and the missions remained, the Jesuits were expelled from institutions they had created in Asunción.
 In 1767, Charles III of Spain expelled the Jesuits from the Americas.
 The expulsion was part of an effort in the Bourbon Reforms to assert more Spanish control over its American colonies.
-In total, 78 Jesuits departed from the missions leaving behind 89,000 Guaraní in 30 missions.
+In total, 78 Jesuits departed from the 30 remaining missions leaving behind 89,000 Guaraní.

-According to historian Sarreal, most Guaraní initially welcomed the expulsion of the Jesuits.
+Most Guaraní initially welcomed the expulsion of the Jesuits.
 Spanish authorities made promises to Guaraní leaders and gained their support.
-Within two years, however, the financial situation of the former missions was deteriorating and Guaraní began leaving the missions seeking both freedom and higher wages.
+Within two years, however, the financial situation of the former missions was deteriorating and Guaraní began leaving them seeking both freedom and higher wages.
 A decree in 1800 freed the Guaraní still in the missions from their communal obligation to labor.
 By 1840, the former missions were in ruins.
-While some Guaraní were employed outside the missions, many families were impoverished.
-A growing number of mestizos occupied what had formerly been mission lands. in 1848, Paraguayan President Carlos Antonio López declared that all Indians were citizens of Paraguay and distributed the last of the missions' communal lands.
-The ruins of Jesuit Missions of La Santísima Trinidad de Paraná and Jesús de Tavarangue have been designated World Heritage Sites by UNESCO.
+While some Guaraní were employed outside them, many families were impoverished.
+A growing number of mestizos occupied what had formerly been mission lands.
+In 1848, Paraguayan President Carlos Antonio López declared that all Indians were citizens of Paraguay and distributed the last of the missions' communal lands.